Skip to main content

 • “A very funny game to play, but Kalypso Media/Realmforge Studios could have added more content to it.”

-The game is widely criticized for its poor stability, with numerous reports of bugs, glitches, and frequent crashes.
-While some players still find enjoyment despite these issues, the overall consensus indicates significant frustration with the game's technical shortcomings, making it difficult to recommend.
+The game's stability is widely criticized, with users reporting numerous bugs and glitches that lead to frequent crashes.
+While some players still find enjoyment despite these issues, the overall sentiment indicates significant frustration with the game's lack of stability, making it difficult to recommend.

 • “This game is an absolute buggy mess, but I immensely enjoyed it.”